 I have little use for most mind-altering substances.
 Once such drugs are legalized, I would grow the most benign of them in my garden and would rather have friends share them from theirs.
 All recreational drugs, however, should be legalized.
 This would reduce secondary crimes and invasive police intervention: far worse evils in the long run.

 Like eating too much chocolate, the prevention of drug-related mishaps would become a primary responsibility of local barefoot doctors dedicated to the Hippocratic Oath: “Do no harm”—not an armed, invasive and trouble-stirring police force.

 Minors should deny themselves such drugs, by choice.
 They should demand some better alternative.
 They might rather ‘save themselves’ for graduated ceremonies of age-set initiation: much more powerful shapers of their destiny.
-Imitating ancient tribal ceremonies, Learner rituals would promote intense kinship among age-set peers.
-This clan membership would endow its novitiates with well-timed, well-deserved rewards of maturity and social responsibility.
+Imitating ancient tribal ceremonies, Learner rituals would endorse intense kinship among age-set peers.
+Their promotion in these clans would endow novices with well-timed, well-deserved rewards of maturity and social responsibility.

 Local crime watch would become one of their primary responsibilities.
 Children would assume adult privileges, once they were ready to assume adult responsibilities but not before.
 A few police responsibilities may default to young children in advanced peace societies where unfettered violence would not have been heard of for years.

 This text invokes the reform-idealism of youth―call it revolutionary fervor, for lack of a better term.
 Everyone moderately sane shares a kalotropism: an innate attraction to the good.
 Our conscience will guide us through to it quite reliably, once we stop suppressing it.